radian-software/prescient.el/README.md

 However, you may install using any other package manager if you prefer.

+In addition to the three packages listed above, there is an experimental package providing integration with [Selectrum], called `selectrum-prescient`.
+This package is not currently available on MELPA.
+You may still install it with `straight.el`:

+    (straight-use-package
+      '(selectrum-prescient
+        :host github :repo "raxod502/prescient.el"
+        :files ("selectrum-prescient.el")))

 ## Usage

-To cause [Ivy] to use `prescient.el` sorting and filtering, enable `ivy-prescient-mode`.
-To cause [Company] to use `prescient.el` sorting, enable `company-prescient-mode`.
-To cause your usage statistics to be saved between Emacs sessions, enable `prescient-persist-mode`.
+* To cause [Ivy] to use `prescient.el` sorting and filtering, enable `ivy-prescient-mode`.
+* To cause [Company] to use `prescient.el` sorting, enable `company-prescient-mode`.
+* To cause [Selectrum] to use `prescient.el` sorting and filtering, enable `selectrum-prescient-mode`.
+* To cause your usage statistics to be saved between Emacs sessions, enable `prescient-persist-mode`.

 Please note that **you must load Counsel before `ivy-prescient.el`**.
 This is because loading Counsel results in a number of changes being